 When you think of movie theatres in Bangalore, a single screen is probably the first thing that comes to mind for native Bengalureans.
 Back in the day, single screens dominated the city during the 1990s.
 In the 2000s, the city witnessed a slow rise of multiplexes.
-And now, it’s undeniably the end of an era, with multiplexes dominating Bengaluru.
+And now, it’s undeniably the end of an era, with multiplexes and malls dominating Bengaluru.

 But there’s something special about the old single-screen theatres that dot Bengaluru.
 You can still find them around town—they look different now.
 While these multi-screen cinemas have become a thing of the past, we’re still nostalgic about our local movie theatres in Bangalore—the ones with their unique ambiance, charm, and memories.